-- 3 tbsp extra-virgin olive oil
+- 4 tbsp extra-virgin olive oil

-- 4 leeks, white and light green parts only, roughly chopped
+- 4 leeks white and light green parts only, roughly chopped

-- 2 garlic cloves, peeled and smashed
+- 2 garlic cloves peeled and smashed

 - 2 bay leaves

-- 1 sprig fresh thyme, plus more for garnish if desired
+- 1 sprig fresh thyme plus more for garnish if desired

-- 1 sprig fresh rosemary, plus more for garnish
+- 1 sprig fresh rosemary plus more for garnish

-- 1 teaspoon salt
+- 1 teaspoon sea salt

-- ¼ teaspoon ground white pepper
+- 1/4 teaspoon freshly-cracked white pepper

 - Heat the olive oil in a large saucepan, then add leeks, garlic and potatoes, and stir-fry, stirring occasionally for about 5 min,